Kerala Brahmana Sabha: KBS State Committee

-The apex decision making body of the organization is KBS State General Body.
+The apex decision-making body of the organization is KBS State General Body.
 The State General Body consist of (i) President and Secretary of all districts committees (ii) Elected state representatives of all Upasabhas (iii) Life Members of KBS and (iv) Patrons of KBS.
 KBS State General Body will elect a KBS State Executive Committee.

 The KBS State Executive Committee consist of (i) a State President (ii) 15 members out of which the President shall nominate (a) a General Secretary, (b) two Joint Secretaries, and (c) a Treasurer, (iii) 3 Vice Presidents elected one each by the Zonal Committees (iv) 3 Joint Secretaries elected one each by the three Zonal Committees, (v) President and Secretary of all districts committees, and (vi) Immediate Past President and General Secretary will be Ex-Officio members.
 The term of office-bearers and EC Members is two-years.

 KBS also has a women's wing and a youth wing.

 KBS Vanitha Vibhagom

-The Kerala Brahmana Sabha Vanitha Vibagam (KBSVV) was formally established in 1990 through a two-page guideline adopted by the Kerala Brahmana Sabha.
+The Kerala Brahmana Sabha Vanitha Vibhagom (KBSVV) was formally established in 1990 through a two-page guideline adopted by the Kerala Brahmana Sabha.
 It started functioning from the same year.
 During 2006-07 its activities were further streamlined.
 KBSVV is actively involved in organising the Tamil Brahmin women in Kerala through its various events and programmes.
-The Vanitha Vibagom takes active interest in providing skill building programmes for the Tamil Brahmin women so that they can become self-reliant.
-It also works closely with KBS and Yuvajana Vibagom in all programmes and events.
+The Vanitha Vibhagom takes active interest in providing skill building programmes for the Tamil Brahmin women so that they can become self-reliant.
+It also works closely with KBS and Yuvajana Vibhagom in all programmes and events.

-The organization structure of KBS Vanitha Vibagom is similar to the KBS with General Body and Executive Committees at Upasabha, District and State level.
+The organization structure of KBS Vanitha Vibhagom is similar to the KBS with General Body and Executive Committees at Upasabha, District and State level.
 The term of office-bearers and EC Members is two-years.